mspbannister/ud120-projects/final_project/P5_submission.md

 Given the relatively similar levels of importance attributed to 'total_stock_value', ‘from_poi_to_this_person', 'from_poi_rate' and 'to_poi_rate', I initially chose to use all four of these features in my final analysis.
 After visualising the data for these four features, I also chose to remove a further three outliers: Gene Humphrey, John J Lavorato and Jeffrey M Donahue Jr (none of whom were POIs).

 After tuning my algorithm (addressed below) however, I tried removing each of these features in turn and discovered that performance improved when 'from_poi_rate' was excluded.
 Therefore I decided to remove it from my final classifier.
-Please note that the results presented in the ‘Algorithm selection and tuning’ section include my original four features, rather than the final three.
+Please note that the results presented in the ‘Algorithm selection and tuning’ section below include my original four features, rather than the final three.

 ## Algorithm selection and tuning

 *What algorithm did you end up using?
 What other one(s) did you try?
 How did model performance differ between algorithms?*

 I tried three different algorithms: Naïve Bayes (“NB”), decision trees (“DT”) and random forest (“RF”).
-Using each classifier’s default values, I observed the following performance using ‘tester.py’:
+Using each classifier’s default values, I observed the following performance using the ‘tester.py’ script:
 ```
 NB: Accuracy: 0.87107, Precision: 0.61042, Recall: 0.26950
 DT: Accuracy: 0.79850, Precision: 0.27408, Recall: 0.24900